Narayana-Royal/Machine-Learning/Decision Tree/README.md

 > The order of feature which has to be root node is selected based on Entropy value of each Attribute(or)Feature.
 If the entropy is low there is less randomness and more information gain.

-> In our Dataset, Company Feature has low entropy as it clearly make final decisions.
-So , we use this as our root node.